Limited traffic zone: In Poland

+In the UK

 In June 2022, Newcastle upon Tyne introduced School Streets with similar restrictions.

 Navigation software support

 Most satellite navigation software does not avoid LTZs.
 Waze added support for LTZs in select cities in 2018.

 Controversies

-In Italy, since 2007, many tourists were fined for entering a ZTL.
-These tickets often reach them by post several months after their stay in Italy, sometimes more than one year later.
-Unauthorized entry into a ZTL is the most frequent fine on rental cars, more than exceeding speed limits and unpaid parking.
-Many tourists are unaware of ZTL regulations, some misinterpret signage at entrances.
+Since foreign tourists are unaccustomed to ZTLs, and since most navigation software does not alert drivers to avoid them, infringements for entering a ZTL are a particular point of concern for this group.
+ZTL infringement notices often reach them by post several months after their stay in Italy, sometimes more than one year later sometimes with an administration fee added by the car rental company.
+Unauthorized entry into a ZTL is the most frequent fine received by drivers of rental cars, much more than speeding or parking fines.
+Many tourists are unaware of ZTL regulations, or misinterpret signage at entrances.
 The process is considered dubious by tourists and consumer associations because the signs indicating the prohibition of access to the ZTL are often not very visible and written in Italian.
-In addition, the value of fine is high (around 100 euros) and it is doubled for the same offense (once for entering the ZTL, another when leaving).
+In addition, the price of fine is high, at around 100 euros.